-The Practical innovating in healthcare settings programme has two modules:
+The Innovating in healthcare settings programme has two modules:

 - Module One ‘An introduction to clinical innovation in healthcare settings’